medic/couch2pg/README.md

 ```
 CREATE ROLE no_delete;
 CREATE SCHEMA static;
+GRANT USAGE, CREATE ON SCHEMA static TO no_delete;
+GRANT USAGE ON SCHEMA static TO read_only;
 SET ROLE no_delete;
 ALTER DEFAULT PRIVILEGES IN SCHEMA static GRANT ALL ON TABLES TO no_delete;
 ALTER DEFAULT PRIVILEGES IN SCHEMA static GRANT SELECT ON TABLES TO read_only;